Basecamp Baffin: Heli-Ski & Ski The Arctic - 7 Days

 In the wild and unpredictable Arctic, weather patterns and wildlife can disrupt even the best-laid plans.
 All of our itineraries are ‘suggested’– we strive to ensure your adventure is a trip of a lifetime.
 Each day’s activities take into consideration the dynamic environment we operate within, your interests, and may not always reflect the suggested itinerary outlined below.

-Depart Ottawa in the early am for the flight to Clyde River.
-Arrive mid-afternoon, check into the Naujaaraaluit Hotel and explore the community of Clyde River.
+Day 1 Depart Ottawa in the early morning for the flight to Clyde River.
+Arriving into the coastal community of Clyde River, board the helicopter that awaits.
+After a short helicopter flight into the mountains, you’ll land at Basecamp Baffin and be greeted by the Weber Arctic team.
 An introduction to Heli-skiing routes and a safety briefing will be given followed by an in-house dinner prepared by Weber Arctic’s private chef.

 At Baffin Heli, your week includes five days of heli skiing.
 In addition to skiing the northernmost heli tenure in the world, the unique opportunity to experience local Inuit culture is an important aspect of what we offer our guests.
 These two day-experiences below will give you a taste of what you can expect during your stay: